SeyedShobeiri/R-Notes/README.md

 # R-Notes
-My Notes from Advance R by hadley wickham
+My Notes from Advanced R by hadley wickham